SAP-samples/cloud-workflow-samples/cf-paymentdatachanges-lp/README.md

 Build the mta and deploy it to your tenant.

-## Steps to set up the Custom Task UIs for
+## Steps to set up the Custom Task UIs for Business Partner Payment Data Change Approval Process

 The custom task UIs used in the process steps of Business Partner Payment Data Change Approval Process make use of the rich capabilities of SAP UI5.